 How Does Riding Into A Headwind Compare To Riding Uphill?

 Each 5 km/h increase in headwind is equivalent to a gradient increase of around 0.57%.
-This is measured by keeping the power at 180w and reviewing the speed lost by the headwind/gradient variables.
+I’ve measured this by keeping the power at 180w and reviewing the speed lost by the headwind/gradient variables.
 Once again you can see how much effort it takes to ride into a headwind.
-Whilst I thought the equivalent gradient might be a bit more than this, it does bring home the point of how hard you are working.
+Whilst I thought the equivalent gradient might be a bit more than this, it does hammer home the point of how hard you are working.

 How Does This Translate To The Real World?